Accessibility

 ABBYY Fine Reader: complex OCR

-Librarians, archivists, and academic researchers use ABBYY Fine Reader to digitize and analyze archival collections.
-It is installed on the computers in the Digital Media and Collaboration Lab in Carpenter Library and available when this lab ...
+ABBYY Fine Reader is a tool that l ibrarians, archivists, and academic researchers use to digitize and analyze archival collections.
+It is installed on the computers in the Digital Media and Collaboration Lab in Carpenter Library and avail...

 Helperbird

-The Helperbird web browser extension adds customizable tools that making it easier to read and write online , such as enhanced contrast, text-to-speech, or word prediction.
-See Helperbird's website for a full li...
+The Helperbird web browser extension adds customizable tools that make it easier to read and write online, such as enhanced contrast, text-to-speech, or word prediction.
+For more information, s ee Helperbird's website for a full li...